altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 *Kent banged on the glass.*
 *Tom looked up at him, he had a glassy stare.*
 'What was he doing?'
-“Someone get a key!”
+"Someone get a key!"
 ~The station was abuzz like a hive, shouts and some hustling later keys made their way into his hand.~ ~Inside they had lit a pile of papers. ~
 ~the tapes on top - a bonfire. ~
 ~Tom was reaching up and covering the fire sensor with his jacket.~ *Kent put the keys in to the door,*
-“I’m too fucking tired for this shit!”
+"I’m too fucking tired for this shit!"
 ~The tech rushed at the door, pushing back on it.~ *Kent struggled against the extra weight.*
 *Tom stepped down from the chair and helped brace the door as well.*
 ~Kent couldn’t get a good purchase with his feet. ~ ~They however had the desk to brace against,~
-“Someone give me a hand.”
+"Someone give me a hand."
 ~Smoke started to fill the room - the tapes melting.~ ~The fire spread on the desk.~
 ~Part of it was on the wall.~
-~Water was trickling down in the center of the room - blocked by Tom’s jacket.~ “Open the goddamn door, Tom!”
+~Water was trickling down in the center of the room - blocked by Tom’s jacket.~ "Open the goddamn door, Tom!"
 *Kent pounded on the window.*
 ~He saw them coughing.~
 *He pushed harder.*